Spatial Network Calculus: Toward Deterministic Wireless Networking: Introduction

-This paper broadens the scope of the spatial network calculus in \cite{feng2023spatial} to provide performance guarantees in heterogeneous networks with varying power levels and traffic types.
-Our approach provides deterministic performance guarantees while accommodating diverse SINR requirements.
-We offer both theoretical insights, enriching the spatial network calculus framework, and practical strategies for reliable network performance in dynamic wireless environments.
+This paper broadens the scope of the spatial network calculus in \cite{feng2023spatial} to provide performance guarantees in wireless networks with different power levels and types of traffic.
+Our approach provides deterministic performance guarantees while accommodating diverse QoS requirements.
+We offer both theoretical insights, enriching the spatial network calculus framework, and practical strategies for reliable network performance in diverse wireless environments.
 To meet the demands of complex traffic and limited resources, we propose and rigorously evaluate customized power control strategies, highlighting the importance of spatial regulation and strategic resource allocation to ensure QoS for all links.

+{The proposed spatial network calculus applies to a wide range of real-world deployments with dense and heterogeneous wireless traffic.
+For instance, in factory automation or smart intersections, nodes are often clustered in confined areas, yet require reliable and low-latency communications.
+As long as active transmitters satisfy the proposed spatial regulations, our framework guarantees a lower bound on the link success probability for all links, ensuring predictable performance even in densely populated wireless environments.}